 Bearer shares are a type of unregistered securities whose owners have a physical share certificate with them.
 The company that issues bearer shares neither feels the need to register itself as the owner of the same nor tracks the transfer of ownership and is charged with the responsibility of paying out dividends to the owners of the share certificate when it is presented.

 One of the most common reasons to take bearer shares into use could be asset protection.
-This is high because of the fact that these shares provide better privacy options unlike no other.
-For example- individuals who are not willing to bear the risks of their assets getting seized due to legal proceedings like divorce, liability suit, etc might opt for their participation in bearer shares.
+It is high because these shares provide better privacy options, unlike no other.
+For example,- individuals who are not willing to bear the risks of their assets getting seized due to legal proceedings like divorce, liability suit, etc., might opt for their participation in bearer shares.

 Risks Involved in Bearer Shares

-These shares may pave ways for money laundering, evasion of taxes, terrorism financing, and many other criminal activities.
+These shares may pave ways for money laundering, evasion of taxesEvasion Of TaxesTax Evasion is an illegal act in which the taxpayers deliberately misreport their financial affairs to reduce or evade the actual tax liability.
+This includes using multiple financial ledgers, hiding or representing lesser income, gains, or profits than actually earned, overstating deductions, & failing to file returns. , terrorism financing, and many other criminal activities.
 All these potential risks and threats associated with bearer shares ultimately killed this practice.

 Advantages of Bearer Shares

-- Privacy: In the case of such shares, the company is not required to register itself and as a result of which there is literally no indication of the owner of the same.
-The identification of the present owner is almost difficult and next to impossible even if the name was recorded at an initial stage.
-Neither the director, the entity, the chairman of the board, nor the officials of the entity have the obligation to question the circumstances in which the present owner has procured the certificate.
+- Privacy: In the case of such shares, the company is not required to register itself, and as a result, there is no indication of the owner.
+The identification of the owner is next to impossible, even if the name was recorded at an initial stage.
+Neither the director, the entity, the chairman of the board, nor the officials of the entity have an obligation to question the circumstances in which the present owner has procured the certificate.

 - Easy Transfer: These are easy to transfer.
-There is literally no requirement for transferring inscriptions on a share script with respect to these shares that are sold.
+There is no requirement for transferring inscriptions on a share script concerning these shares that are sold.
 The owner of bearer shares can simply transfer all the rights to the entity by just transferring the certificate physically from the issuer to the buyer.
-All and all this reduces the company’s administrative burden that doesn’t have any need to track every single transaction in the ownership of the shares.
+All and all, this reduces the company’s administrative burden that doesn’t have to track every single transaction in the ownership of the shares.

 Disadvantages of Bearer Shares

 - The ease of share transfer can also make it easier for opportunists to steal the shares.
-The shares may also get lost, broken, stolen or misused due to ease of transfer.
-This puts a company vulnerable to various attacks like a hostile takeover, etc.
+The shares may also get lost, broken, stolen, or misused due to ease of transfer.
+This issue makes the company vulnerable to various attacks like a hostile takeover, etc.